 Depending on your preference, the promising results on these therapies may be worth considering.

 Acupuncture for IBS Symptoms

 An extensive review concluded that both needle acupuncture and electroacupuncture may be helpful in treating symptoms of IBS (Wu et al., 2019).
 Electroacupuncture achieves strong stimulation by sending a low level of electrical current through needles, resulting in a tingling sensation.
 (If the current is turned up too far, your muscles will twitch rather creepily.)
-However, debate will likely continue as to whether acupuncture is effective or the effects are just as good with a placebo treatment (referred to as “sham acupuncture”).
+However, debate will likely continue as to whether the benefits of acupuncture are greater than those from a placebo treatment referred to as sham acupuncture.
 One analysis concluded that controlled trials have consistently shown acupuncture to be no more helpful for IBS than a sham treatment (Manheimer et al., 2012).
 On the other hand, a more recent review concluded that acupuncture is more effective than sham acupuncture for IBS with diarrhea (Zhu, Ma, Ye, & Shu, 2018).
 Another way to look at this: Either actual or simulated acupuncture may be beneficial in IBS.